charbonnierg/public-hiring-test/PULL_REQUEST.md

 - The polling mechanism is simple to implement and understand.
 It even supports having multiple workers if needed thanks to `FOR UPDATE SKIP LOCKED` SQL statement.
 - The calculation is done for each ingredient, which allows to have a detailed representation of the carbon footprint of the product (`ReadFootprintScoreDto`).

+##### Limitations

+The requirement states:

+> The Agrybalise carbon footprint of one ingredient is obtained by multiplying the quantity of the ingredient by the emission of a matching emission factor (same name and same unit).

+However very few effort have been made to guarantee that the `CarbonEmissionFactor` and `Ingredient` entities are using the same units.

+A pure function should be created to convert a factor value with a unit into a target unit.
+Both factor unit and target unit must be valid unit in the `UnitT` type.

+Example: a function `convertFactor` that takes a `CarbonEmissionFactor` entity and an `Ingredient` entity and returns the factor value in the ingredient unit.

+Assuming that we validate on creation that:

+- `CarbonEmissionFactor` entities have a valid unit.
+- `Ingredient` entities have a valid unit.
+- `IngredientQuantity` entities have their quantities transformed into the unit of the ingredient in database.

+We can allow carbon emission factors and ingredients to have different units.

+However, I'm not sure to understand the need to save units into the database.
+Assuming that ALL units are weights, and can be converted into `kg`, I would rather have a field in database `quantityInKg` and let my DTO handle any conversion required.
+This way, there would be no risk of having different units in the database, and it would simplify the computation of the carbon footprint.

+As this design would break the existing database schema, I decided not to implement it, and to keep the units in the database, while implementing a "dummy" solution at the moment with clearly identified risks.

 ### Developer Tools

 - [x] OpenAPI documentation using `@nest/swagger`.